Follow them or perish

 The only thing for sure is that you will only be successful if you stick with it for the long haul and keep developing your skills as a writer and an entrepreneur.

-Your favorite platform will change and hurt you
+1. Your favourite platform will change and hurt you

 Writers used to rely on SEO to build a business.
 Then, when the Google gods declared war on creators, banishing their traffic to the dungeon dimension, all those niche site owners were burned.